Mindfulness: Influence of Transcendentalism

 The forms of Asian religion and spirituality which were introduced in the west were themselves influenced by Transcendentalism and other 19th-century manifestations of Western esotericism.
 Transcendentalism was closely connected to the Unitarian Church, which in India collaborated with Ram Mohan Roy (1772–1833) and his Brahmo Samaj.
 He found that Unitarianism came closest to true Christianity, and had a strong sympathy for the Unitarians.
 This influence worked through on Vivekananda, whose modern but idiosyncratic interpretation of Hinduism became widely popular in the west.
-Vipassana meditation, presented as a centuries-old meditation system, was a 19th-century reinvention, which gained popularity in south-east due to the accessibility of the Buddhist sutras through English translations from the Pali Text Society.
-It was brought to western attention in the 19th century by the Theosophical Society.
-Zen Buddhism first gained popularity in the west through the writings of D.T.
-Suzuki, who attempted to present a modern interpretation of Zen, adjusted to western tastes.